dr-yst/org-x/dev-docs/activeContext.md

   - This lays groundwork for more advanced filtering in future releases
 - Svelte 5's runes system requires special consideration when testing components
 - TDD approach requires adaptation to work with Svelte 5's new reactivity system
+- OrgHeadline and OrgTitle structures have overlapping fields that should be consolidated

 ## Recent Changes